Sable/HorsePower/README.md

 ## Summer 2017

 In the summer 2017, we will start this project from scratch.
-We have great team members, Hanfeng and Hongji, with the generous support from Laurie.
+We have a great team , Hanfeng and Hongji, with the strong support from Laurie.

 We plan to build the system in the first three months (12 weeks).
 Later, we could have another month to improve the system and draft a paper.